Ocean Kayaks Frenzy Review

 As more people are getting into the sport of kayaking, we’re seeing a rise in the sales of sit-on-top kayaks.
-They provide great stability for beginning paddlers and are versatile in their purpose - providing an excellent base to fish, scuba dive, or swim.
-While they may not have the speed, maneuverability, or the ability to roll that their sit-in counterparts do, they are perfect choice for a laid back day of paddling.
+They provide great stability for beginning paddlers and are versatile in their purpose – providing an excellent base to fish, scuba dive, or swim.
+While they may not have the speed, maneuverability, or the ability to roll that their sit-in counterparts do, they are a perfect choice for a laid back day of paddling.

 The Frenzy from Ocean Kayak is an excellent example of why sit-on-top kayaks are gaining popularity relative to the standard sit-in kayaks.
 It’s a fun, easy-to-use boat that won’t be too hard on your wallet.
 This Frenzy kayak review demonstrates why this boat is so successful.

-What You Want in an Entry Level Sit-on-Top Kayak
+What You Want In An Entry Level Sit-On-Top Kayak

 Above all, sit-on-top kayaks should be comfortable and easy to use.
 Most are a bit wider than their conventional counterparts, giving them more stability.
 A first-time kayaker won’t have to worry about tipping over in a sit-on-top boat, though they don’t glide through the water quite as well.
 Sitting on top of the kayak also means a larger range of motion, which many people find more comfortable.
 Most of them are also self-bailing; the water drains out through a set of holes in the kayak body, but a few models out there are lacking this feature.